SLasH-DSA: Breaking SLH-DSA Using an Extensible End-To-End Rowhammer Framework

 We analyze the implementation of \xmssNode\ in OpenSSL to find suitable memory regions for our Rowhammer attack.
 Specifically, we are interested in high spatial suitability, i.e., the buffers in question are large enough to provide flexibility in the exact bit to be flipped, and high temporal suitability, i.e., the memory location provides a large enough temporal window in which the bit flip is able to occur.
 For spatial suitability, we observe that \var{lnode} holds the $n$-byte-output of hash function $\hash$.
 When computing the topmost \var{lnode} in a tree, the algorithm descends into $h'-1$ levels, each maintaining its own \var{lnode}.
 In total, this makes a memory region of $n \cdot (h'-1)$ bytes.
 Note that the spatial suitability increases with higher security levels, as $n$ is 32 bytes for security category five, but only 16 bytes for security category one.

 For the temporal suitability of \var{lnode}, we assume the signing party currently executes \xmssNode\ to compute the public key $\pk^X$ of an \XMSS\ tree and just compute \var{lnode} in line 6 at the topmost layer of the tree.
-Considering the pseudocode, we see that the subtree starting with the left child of the current node is computed before descending into the right subtree, similarly to a depth-first search.
-Therefore, the topmost \var{lnode} remains on the stack for a significant portion algorithm's runtime, which makes it a prime target for a Rowhammer attack.
+From the pseudocode, we see that the left subtree of the current node is processed before the right one, similar to a depth-first search.
+Meanwhile, the topmost \var{lnode} remains on the stack for a significant portion algorithm's runtime, which makes it a prime target for a Rowhammer attack.
 We see that the temporal suitability decreases at lower levels in the \XMSS\ tree.